 CG 551 - Personality and Mental Health Issues in Counseling 3 cr hrs An overview of the personality theories with application to counseling and education.
 Adjustment issues and various perspectives of mental health with application to education and counseling settings.

-CG 581 - Psychology of Human Development 3 cr hrs
+CG 581 - Human Growth and Development

 This course emphasizes the study of the psychological, intellectual, moral, social, and physical development of the individual across the life span and analysis of current research with diverse populations.